aws/aws-cdk-rfcs/text/359-construct-hub-deny-list.md

 tradeoff.
 If in the future we will want to add support for "quick removal" we can always add an additional mechanism that will temporarily block a package.

+Another potential drawback (albeit it could be preceived as a feature) is that packages denied in the public hub (or any hub instance for that matter) will still be allowed in other hubs until they are explicitly added to the deny list there.
+That might actually be the desired behavior (e.g. local deployment may want to show a package that is blocked in the public hub), but it should be communicated that if a package is reported and denied from the public hub, it will still appear in private hubs unless it is explicitly denied there.

 ### What is the high level implementation plan?

-Project plan TBD.
+- [ ] Add `denyList` option to `ConstructHub` and upload to an S3 bucket.
+- [ ] Filter denied packages in "discovery"
+- [ ] Filter denied packages in "ingestion"
+- [ ] Add deny list count to "inventory"
+- [ ] Create deny-list handler - triggered by updates to the deny list and deletes existing packages
+- [ ] Update catalog builder when objects are deleted
+- [ ] Move "report abuse" email address to `ConstructHub` API so it's configurable in private instances
+- [ ] Update documentation to indicate that deny list (and report abuse) is instance-specific

 ### Are there any open issues that need to be addressed later?

-* [ ] Packages denied in the public hub will still be allowed in private hubs until they are explicitly added to the deny list there.
-That might actually be the desired behavior (e.g. local deployment may want to show a package that is blocked in the public hub), but it should be communicated that if a package is reported and denied from the public hub, it will still appear in private hubs unless it is explicitly denied there.
 * [ ] @NetaNir can you elaborate on this please? "(Security-requirement) "Alert when a specific package owner is hitting the deny list protection far more then normal."